joelsodias/orleans-notification-sample/README.md

 **Legend:**

 - **API Call via Swagger UI**: User interacts with the API endpoints using Swagger UI.
-- **AreaGrain**: Receives area updates from the API.
+- **AreaGrain**: Receives area updates and factor events from the API/stream, updates state, and notifies CompanyGrain.
-- **Redis Stream**: Used for publishing/subscribing to events (PubSub).
+- **Redis Stream**: Used for publishing/subscribing to events (PubSub), including factor changes.
-- **CompanyGrain**: Subscribes to the stream, reacts to events, and updates its state.
+- **CompanyGrain**: Receives updates from AreaGrain, reacts to events, and updates its state.
 - **Redis State Storage**: Persists grain state for reliability and recovery.
 - **Query Result**: User queries the latest result from the grain via the API.

 This diagram shows how API calls trigger grain updates and events, which are then processed, persisted, and can be queried back through the API.
+Factor change events are first delivered to each AreaGrain, which then update and notify the CompanyGrain.

 ## Project Structure